Utah Deaf History and Culture

 The method employed in the School for the Deaf and Dumb is what is called the ‘Combined System.’
 This system is in vogue in most of the state institutions for the Deaf in America.
 It is the combination of the oral and manual method of instruction.
 It is the system that brings the greatest benefit to the greatest number.
 Speech and lip reading are considered very important and are taught whenever the measure of success justifies the amount of time and labor expended.
 Mental development and acquisition of English are thought to be of greater importance, therefore, whenever a child fails to acquire satisfactory speech the manual method is employed….
 Speech, the manual alphabet, writing and sign language are used, simply, as tools, to further [the child’s] attainments (Roberts, 1994, p.
 61-62).

-Although Superintendent Driggs highlighted the importance of teaching Deaf children to speak, he acknowledged the fierce clash that existed between rigid oralism, which allowed no signing, and the Combined Method outlined above.
-From the beginnings of Deaf Education, there was a clash between the two philosophies (UAD Bulletin, April 1959).
+Although Superintendent Driggs highlighted the importance of teaching Deaf children to speak, he acknowledged the fierce clash between rigid oralism, which allowed no signing, and the Combined Method outlined above.
+From the beginning of Deaf Education, there was a clash between the two philosophies (UAD Bulletin, April 1959).

 At the turn of the 1900s, the USD would hire an oral method-trained teacher to assist Deaf students with speaking and listening abilities.
 Some of the teachers were also able to communicate using sign language.
 When any of the Deaf students struggled with speech or language production and couldn't communicate vocally, the orally trained instructor who also knew sign language could fill in the gaps with sign.
 This arrangement was successful (Roberts, 1994).

-However, the number of hearing parents who preferred their children not to learn any sign language had gradually increased over the years.
-These parents desired that their children learn to speak, rely on lip-reading, and use their residual hearing as their major way of communication.
+However, the number of hearing parents who prefer their children not to learn sign language gradually increased over the years.
+These parents desired that their children learn to speak, rely on lip-reading, and use their residual hearing as their primary way of communication.
 The Utah Deaf community was outspoken in their opposition to such a situation (Roberts, 1994).
 Instead of explaining to parents why their Deaf children needed sign language, USD created an Oral program in 1943 to meet these needs.
 Lip-reading, spoken language, and written language were used to teach the Oral program's whole curriculum (Pace, 1946).

 Communication Methods of Instruction at the